rkt/rkt/app-container/SPEC.md

 ```

 As an example, you might have an app that needs special certificates layered into its filesystem.
-In this case, you can reference the name "example.com/trusted-certificate-authority-1.0.0" as a dependency in the fileset manifest.
+In this case, you can reference the name "example.com/trusted-certificate-authority" as a dependency in the fileset manifest.
 The dependencies are applied in order and each fileset can overwrite files from the previous fileset.
-Optionally, filesets can be applied to a subtree, such as `/etc/ssl` for the trusted-certificate-authority-1.0.0.
+Optionally, filesets can be applied to a subtree, such as `/etc/ssl` for the trusted-certificate-authority.

 ## App Container Executor